hrishim/llvl_prog1_book/src/c_pointers.md

 uart_print_num(temps[2]); // print the third element
 ```

-We can now rewrite the above function to take an integer array and a number specifiying the size of the array.
+We can now rewrite the above function to take an integer array and a number specifying the size of the array.

 ```c
 int avg_temp(int temps[], int size) {